Health Professions Educator Graduate Academic Certificate Program

 - Students enrolled in a UC Davis graduate program with an interest in health professions education may also apply.
 Admission is on a space-available basis.

-Potential applicants should apply for the certificate program after they have completed at least one quarter of graduate education at UC Davis.
+Potential applicants should apply for the certificate program after they completed at least one quarter of graduate education at UC Davis.

 Qualifications to apply